minions-codes/threads/README.md

 ## Features

-- **MongoDB for Data Storage:** We use MongoDB to store and manage data efficiently.
+- **MongoDB for Data Storage:** Used MongoDB to store and manage data efficiently.

 - **Tailwind CSS for Layout:** Tailwind CSS is employed for styling and layout purposes, ensuring a clean and responsive user interface.